katmore/webhook/docs/phpdoc.md

-    $ssh_url : string
+    $ssh_url :

 __

 #### Type

-string -- the "ssh" connection string url of the repo
+-- the "ssh" connection string url of the repo

 # __